Save yourself from these hassles (and added expenses) by avoiding these five denture care bad habits that we see people often make:

 2. Not taking them off before going to bed

 As much as you should wear your dentures regularly, you also need to give your mouth and gums a break from your dentures daily.
-The best time to take off your dentures is when you’re sleeping since you won’t have to face people or do anything else while asleep.
+In regards to denture care, the best time to take off your dentures is when you’re sleeping since you won’t have to face people or do anything else while asleep.

 Unfortunately, many denture wearers forget to take off their dentures before bed and end up wearing their dentures while sleeping.